-Mini chainsaws like the Milwaukee M12 2527-21 are ideal tools for working on light-duty lumberjack projects.
+Mini chainsaws like the popular Milwaukee M12 are the ideal tools for working on light-duty pruning projects around the yard.

-But which are the best small and mini chainsaws?
+But what are the best small and mini chainsaws?
+I’ve been testing many of them, and these are my recommendations.

 | View On AmazonView On Acme Tools |

-First, determine do you need a mini pruning chainsaw, a small chainsaw that can be used for light tasks, or something that might be good also for more demanding tasks.
+First, determine whether you need a mini pruning chainsaw or a small chainsaw that can be used for light tasks.

 - Chain Bar Length: 6 inches